godotengine/godot-docs/getting_started/workflow/export/changing_application_icon_for_windows.rst

 Creating an ICO file
 --------------------

-Windows does not use formats such as png or jpg for application icons, instead it uses a windows only format called ICO.
-You can create your application icon in any program, as long as you can bring that file into a program, such as GIMP, which can export an ICO file.
+Windows does not use formats such as png or jpg for application icons.
+Instead, it uses a Windows-only format called ICO.
+You can create your application icon in any program but you will have to convert it to an ICO file using a program such as GIMP.

-`This tutorial <https://www.youtube.com/watch?v=uqV3UfM-n5Y>`_ goes over how to export an ICO file with GIMP.
+`This video tutorial <https://www.youtube.com/watch?v=uqV3UfM-n5Y>`_ goes over how to export an ICO file with GIMP.

 It is also possible to convert a PNG image to an hiDPI-friendly ICO file